Healthy Carrot Cake

-This insanely delicious healthy carrot cake is only 254 calories per serving, and it is so sweet and moist and loaded with carrots, raisins, walnuts and pineapple.
-It is totally refined-sugar free.
+This delicious healthy carrot cake is only 254 calories per serving, and it is so sweet and moist and loaded with carrots, raisins, walnuts and pineapple.
+It is refined-sugar free.
 It has a simple maple cream cheese and coconut frosting that you can make without a mixer.

-And the best part is the maple and fruit and carrots make this easy carrot cake so incredibly moist!!
-It keeps in the fridge for days and it is even better on day two so it is a great make-ahead dessert for a large group.
+The best part about this maple-sweetened carrot cake recipe is that it is so incredibly moist!!
+It keeps in the refrigerator for days and it is even better on day two so it is a great make-ahead dessert for a large group.

 This maple carrot sheet cake is top shelf, my healthy recipe loving people.
-I’m putting it on the Best of List, and mark my words, if you are/were one of the people who was fanatical about my maple sweetened pumpkin chocolate chip bread, you will also become fanatical about this homemade carrot cake.
+I’m putting it on the Best of List, and mark my words, if you are/were one of the people who was fanatical about my Gingerbread Cake with Cream Cheese Frosting or this pumpkin chocolate chip bread, you will also become fanatical about this homemade carrot cake.

 You may just end up calling it “my carrot cake.”
 As in, “I can bring my famous carrot cake.”
 Like, the one you’re known for that is so good people ask you for the recipe.
 Just sayin’, it’s going to happen. 😉